wataru-sakamoto/hill-cipher/docs/index.md

 ## API Reference

 ### HillCipher Class
-The HillCipher class provides the following methods:
+The HillCipher class mainly provides the following methods:

 - **`__init__(block_size=2)`**:
   Initializes the Hill Cipher with a specified block size.